 Annual lobelia does best in moderate temperatures and with moderate humidity.
 However, it can thrive even outside those conditions as long as you provide a little extra care.
-In hot climates, planting lobelia where it will be protected from peak afternoon sun can help prevent scorch or plant death.
+In hot climates, planting lobelia where it will be protected from the peak afternoon sun can help prevent scorch or plant death.
 Regular watering will help maintain enough humidity for the plant to do well, but in very dry conditions, the leaves might shrivel.
 If you take quick action with the hose or watering can, often the plant will revive.
-Annual lobelia will not survive freezing temperatures, and is generally discarded in the winter.
+Annual lobelia will not survive freezing temperatures and is generally discarded in the winter.

 Since lobelia is a prolific bloomer and heavy feeder, you'll get the best results by fertilizing it every two weeks with a liquid fertilizer formulated for flowering plants.
 These typically are somewhat higher in phosphorus than in nitrogen and potassium, as phosphorus promotes more flowers.

-Mix the fertilizer with water in a watering can according to package directions, and apply to the base of the plant, avoiding its leaves.
+Mix the fertilizer with water in a watering can according to package directions, and apply it to the base of the plant, avoiding its leaves.
 Continue to fertilize your lobelia regularly through the summer to keep it flowering.

 Types of Lobelia

 Many plants go by the common name of "lobelia."
 Some are hardy perennials, others are cultivars of the tender perennial Lobelia erinus, which is usually grown as an annual.
 There is a wide range of color choices available, depending on which type you choose to grow.
 Here are some examples: